This topic describes the elements that you can configure in the configuration file of lifecycle rules for objects.

 When you use the lifecycle rule to process objects whose names contain a specific prefix and that have specific tags, you may want to skip specific objects.
 In this case, you can specify the name prefixes and tags of the objects that you want to skip in the Not element.

-If multiple lifecycle rules are configured, the Not element takes effect only for the lifecycle rules for which the Not element is specified.
+If multiple lifecycle rules are configured for the bucket, the Not element only takes effect on the associated rule.

 Examples: